pleb/blog/posts/always-64bit-powershell-execution.md

 A side note.
 My convention for naming PowerShell Modules is relatively straightforward.
 If the module contains a single function, name it after that function; otherwise, name it using a collective noun where there is more than one function.
 For example, a set of PS functions for configuring IIS might be named `IIS-Utilities.psm1`.

-For this module, as it contains a single function, I will name it `Use-64Bit.psm1`.
+For this module, as it contains a single function, I name it `Use-64Bit.psm1`.

 The file extension of `.psm1` is the convention for PowerShell modules.